 - Serve as communication tool for the future state of the process.

-Once this has been completed, improvement plans can be developed and enacted to make appropriate adjustments.
+Once this value stream mapping has been completed, improvement plans can be developed and enacted to make appropriate adjustments.